yellusoo/pands-problem-sheet/README.md

 # pands-problem-sheet
-# Contains work for Weeks 1 and 2 for Oisin O S
+# Contains submitted coursework for Oisin O S
+# helloworld.py is a Week 1 assignment, testing github uploads and first program writing
+# bank.py is Week 2 assignment, soliciting user input and converting currency to Euro values